imitablerabbit/mwindow/readme.md

   - Create a MOptionPane class for easy message windows.
   - MButton:
-    - Add option to change position of label
     - Add option to change font of the label

 Changelog:

+  - MButton:
+    - Add option to change position of label
   - Added easy implementation into eclipse